Tutoring Schedules | Types of Tutoring | Academic Support | Tools & Resources | Meet our Tutors | Become a Tutor | Instructors Toolbox

 This type of tutoring has been used sparingly at MATC because the classroom is the instructor's domain.
 In fact, ICT doesn't happen in any course unless the instructor requests it, approves it, and is present during the ICT sessions.
 Classes must have hands-on lab time.

 Our most public example of ICT is in the Barber and Cosmetology (BARCOS) program.
 People who use the services of the student-staffed Edge of State salon at the Downtown Milwaukee campus get to watch tutors at work, helping BARCOS students apply the techniques taught in class.
-We also use ICT in American Sign Language, Spanish, audio, photography and biology.
+We also have used ICT in courses like American Sign Language and biology and in programs like Computer Gaming & Simulation and Accounting.

 Participation is voluntary and open to all students in the course.